 How do Intensives Work?

 It is best in most circumstances that you stay in lodging away from home during the length of your Intensive.
 This helps you stay focused and not be diverted by daily living commitments and distractions.
 This is not always possible, but it is highly recommended.
-If needed, we can make recommendations to you for lodging.
+If needed, I can make recommendations to you for lodging.
 Lodging and meals are your responsibility and additional expense.

 Until we meet,